 Transfer straps: These straps help the wheelchair user lift and support themselves during transfer.
 Transfer straps are looped over windows or on door grab handles.

-High-density foam pillows: These can help create a firm, even base on an existing car seat and provide extra support while transferring or travelling.
+High-density foam pillows: These can help create a firm, even base on an existing car seat.
+They also provide extra support while transferring or travelling.

 Leg and thigh lifters: This lifter is designed for people with little or no leg movement to lift their legs into place.
 It works by looping part of the lifter around the foot so it can be carried and moved.

-Alongside readily available portable transfer equipment, there are also mechanical varieties – equipment that’s professionally and permanently installed – that can make transferring from your wheelchair to car easier.
+Alongside readily available portable transfer equipment, there are also mechanical varieties.
+Basically, this is equipment that’s professionally and permanently installed.
+These devices can make transferring from your wheelchair to car easier.

-Swivel seating systems: These work by mounting a car seat to a turning base, so it can swivel towards the outside the car door.
+These work by mounting a car seat to a turning base, so it can swivel towards the outside the car door.
 The wheelchair user sits on the car seat and is set for their journey.
-This system reduces the additional movement that can be uncomfortable or difficult.
+This system reduces additional movement that can be uncomfortable or difficult.

-Swivel seat systems can be manual or electronic and are suitable for driver, front or rear passenger seats.
+Swivel seat systems can be manual or electronic.
+They’re suitable for driver, front or rear passenger seats.
 These seats can be standard to the vehicle or custom made.
 Operating a manual model can be tricky and will require significant strength.

-Lowered swivel seats: A lowered swivel seat allows the car seat to extend from the vehicle and be lowered to the appropriate height for transferring.
-Using electronic controls, this seat can be pre-programmed to the suitable height for the user – which his helpful for new or unfamiliar carers and relatives.
+A lowered swivel seat allows the car seat to extend from the vehicle and be lowered to the appropriate height for transferring.
+Using electronic controls, this seat can be pre-programmed to the suitable height for the user.
 This kind of transfer system will require a large vehicle, check with your local converter to ensure your vehicle will accommodate this design.